Collegium of Commerce

-The Collegium of Commerce (also College, Коммерц-коллегия, from olg German Kommerz - trade) is the central government agency created by Peter I to protect the trade.
+The Collegium of Commerce (also College, Коммерц-коллегия, from old German Kommerz - trade) is the central government agency created by Peter I to protect the trade.

 History

 The commission for the establishment of the college was composed in Moscow of three Narva and one Derpt merchant, three Russian guests, three representatives of the living room, and six representatives of settlements.
 The commission revised the customs charter and offered such tax relief for Riga, Revel and Narva, which the Russian experts found unprofitable for the treasury.
 This, apparently, was the end of the activity of the Moscow "collegium on commerce".

 With the resettlement of government offices to Saint Petersburg, in 1715, there was also the Collegium of Commerce, headed by P.M.
 Apraksin: in that and the next year the board has tried to arrange its office.
 By the decree of December 15 (26), 1717, the presidents and vice presidents of various colleges were appointed.
 The first president of the Collegium of Commerce became the privy councilor Pyotr Andreyevich Tolstoy, and Schmidt became the Vice President.
 But at the same time, the question of the structure of the Collegium of Commerce is moving on to a wider ground.
 According to the project of the hot mercantilist Johann Ludwig Luberas von Pott, the Commerce Collegium was to become the head of a network of Russian commercial agents in the main centers of world trade: these agents were obliged to inform the Collegium of Commerce of all the information needed for the Russian merchants.
-On the other hand, the Collegium of Commercee was to enter into close contact with the manufactory college and, together with it, regulate the direction of Russian industry, which constitutes the "life of trade".
+On the other hand, the Collegium of Commerce was to enter into close contact with the manufactory college and, together with it, regulate the direction of Russian industry, which constitutes the "life of trade".
 In this sense, Luberas compiled a draft instruction of the Collegium of Commerce, which was significantly changed compared to the Swedish instruction developed for the Collegium of Commerce in 1651, which served as a model for him.
 Based on the Swedish instruction and according to the Luberas draft, the Russian instruction of the Collegium of Commerce was approved (probably by Fick) on March 3 (14), 1719.
 During the general revision of college instructions, it was replaced by a new one (January 31 (February 11) 1724), but its general character remained the same.